Culture of New Mexico: New Mexican Spanish

-Most young Hispano parents in their twenties and thirties are no longer speaking Spanish to their children.
+Most young Hispano parents in their twenties and thirties no longer speak Spanish to their children.
 If these young people know Spanish themselves, they find it very difficult and inconvenient to transmit it to their offspring.

 Among the distinctive features of New Mexican Spanish are the preservation of archaic forms and vocabulary from colonial-era Spanish (such as haiga instead of haya or Yo seigo, instead of Yo soy); the borrowing of words from Puebloan languages, in addition to the Nahuatl loanwords brought by some colonists (such as chimayó, or "obsidian flake", from Tewa and cíbolo, or buffalo, from Zuni); independent lexical and morphological innovations; and a large proportion of English loanwords, particularly for technology (such as bos, troca, and telefón).

 Nowadays the New Mexican Spanish of northern New Mexico, including Albuquerque, is being heavily influenced by Mexican Spanish, incorporating numerous Mexicanisms, while at the same time retaining some archaisms characteristic of traditional New Mexican Spanish.
 The use of Mexicanisms is most prominent in Albuquerque and Santa Fe, compared to other areas in the north.
 Some older Spanish speakers have noted Mexican immigrants showing surprise at non-immigrants speaking Spanish.
 In Albuquerque, the use of Mexicanisms correlates only with age, with younger speakers, regardless of their parents' background, being more likely to use Mexicanisms.
 Today many native speakers of New Mexican Spanish use the language largely as a sacred language, with many traditional devotions and prayers being in Spanish, and many native speakers are actively using the language with their children.
 Some experts fear the dialect is threatened with extinction over the next few decades; due to rural flight from the isolated communities that preserved it, the growing influence of Mexican Spanish, and intermarriage and interaction between Hispanos and Mexican immigrants.
 The traditional dialect has increasingly mixed with contemporary varieties, resulting in a new dialect sometimes called Renovador.
 Today, the language can be heard in a popular folk genre called New Mexico music and preserved in the traditions of New Mexican cuisine.